Year 7 Open Evening

 Easter Liturgy

 A broad team of dedicated and hardworking Learning Support Assistants (LSAs), Specialist Staff, Teachers, Administrators & SENCO make up a team of over 20.
-By far the most extensive department in SJB it supports over 230 children with additional learning needs and disabilities.
+By far the most extensive department in SJB supports over 300 children with additional learning needs and disabilities.
+Overseen by the school SENCO, Age Phase Leads are responsible for the day to day support of the students.
+They, in turn oversee teams of LSAs who work within the classroom.

 The school’s Catholic ethos is integral to what we do and no doubt part of the school’s wider success of supporting all students.
 However, as a department, we go further and pride ourselves on the following values: